 CME maintains separate guaranty funds to support the clearing firms that clear interest rate swap products and credit default swap products.
 The funds for interest rate swaps and credit default are independent of the base guaranty fund and are isolated to clearing firms for products in the respective asset class.
 Each clearing firm for cleared interest rate swaps and cleared credit default swaps is required to deposit and maintain specified guaranty fund contributions in the form of cash or approved securities.
-In the event that performance bonds, guaranty fund contributions and other assets required to support clearing membership of a defaulting clearing firm for cleared interest rate swap contracts are inadequate to fulfill that clearing firm's outstanding financial obligation, the interest rate swaps contracts guaranty fund is available to cover potential losses after first utilizing \$150.0 million of corporate contributions designated by CME to be used in the event of a default of a cleared interest rate swap contracts are inadequate bonds, guaranty fund contributions and other assets required to support clearing firm for cleared interest rate swap clearing firm.
-In the event that performance bonds, guaranty fund contributions and other assets required to support clearing firm for cleared credit default swap contracts are inadequate to fulfill that clearing firm for cleared credit default swap contracts are inadequate to fulfill that clearing firm for cleared credit default swap contracts are inadequate to fulfill that clearing firm's outstanding financial obligation, the credit default swap contracts designated by CME to be used in the event of default swap contracts guaranty fund is available to cover potential losses after first utilizing corporate contributions designated by CME to be used in the event of default swap clearing firm, which is equal to the greater of \$50.0 million and 5% of the credit default swap guaranty fund, up to a maximum of \$100.0 million.
+In the event that performance bonds, guaranty fund contributions and other assets required to support clearing membership of a defaulting clearing firm for cleared interest rate swap contracts are inadequate to fulfill that clearing firm's outstanding financial obligation, the interest rate swaps contracts guaranty fund is available to cover potential losses after first utilizing \$150.0 million of corporate contributions designated by CME to be used in the event of a default of a cleared interest rate swap clearing firm.
+In the event that performance bonds, guaranty fund contributions and other assets required to support clearing membership of a defaulting clearing firm for cleared credit default swap contracts are inadequate to fulfill that clearing firm's outstanding financial obligation, the credit default swaps contracts guaranty fund is available to cover potential losses after first utilizing corporate contributions designated by CME to be used in the event of default of a cleared credit default swap clearing firm, which is equal to the greater of \$50.0 million and 5% of the credit default swap guaranty fund, up to a maximum of \$100.0 million.